-The FOM's will normally organize that all cargo is palletized and strapped down.
+The FOM's will normally organize that all cargo is palletized, strapped down and weighed.
 In cases of doubt the FOM's will consult the Aerial Port regarding palletizing.
 The FOM's will always consult the Aerial Port when married pallets are being built and when load vehicle (k-loader) is needed.
-The FOM's will determine the weight and height of the pallets.
+The FOM's will list the weight and height of the pallets.
 The FOM's will indicate to Aerial Port which pallets are going on each flight and will indicate the position of any hazardous cargo on the pallets.
 Normally, transportation of pallets from the staging area to the planes and vice versa will be handled by Aerial Port using the Articulated front loaders(ATs) or other load vehicles.
 However, the FOM's will assist in the on- and off-loading of aircraft whenever needed using the EGRIP forklifts and trucks.

 Cargo manifests, passenger manifests and shippers declarations of hazardous material will be prepared by each FOM office and delivered to Skier operations on the day before departure.
 In case of last minute changes (e.g. changes in passengers) the changes to the manifests will be passed on to Skier operations no later than two hours before departure.
 The FOM's will get aviation weather observations from the field camps on a one hour basis, starting at least 3 hours prior to scheduled departure.
+The FOM will ensure that the Field Leader also sends three consecutive Aviation weather reports to the DMI office, so DMI may work out an aviation weather report for the 109th pilots.

 Since each FOM is economical responsible to his/her program, the FOM and DC either in person or by telephone will agree on whether a flight will depart or not.
-The FOM should be present at departure to provide last minute briefing with the departing crew.
+The FOM should be present at the AC at departure to provide last minute briefing with the departing crew.

-During missions Iridium phones, OpenPort phones and e-mail will be monitored for updates on weather and mission progress from plane crews and field camps.
+During missions Telephone, Iridium phones, OpenPort phones and e-mail will be monitored for updates on weather and mission progress from plane crews and field camps.
 NOTE: Both EGRIP camp and FOM office will have phone lines open 24 hours a day.
-The FOM office will relay information on mission progress to Raven OPS.
+The FOM office will relay information on mission progress to Skier OPS.
 The FOM keeps a record of departure times and reported arrival times.